-- The subsequent management depends on the type of endophthalmitis.
-All but a very few patients will be admitted for a diagnostic work-up (see 'Investigations', above) and antimicrobial treatment.
+- Most patients will be admitted for a diagnostic work-up and antimicrobial treatment.

 - Some patients will additionally be prescribed steroids once fungal infection has been ruled out.
 These are to limit the amount of inflammatory-induced damage.

-- Topical cycloplegics also play a role in controlling the symptoms.
+- Topical cyclopegics also play a role in controlling the symptoms.

 A note on sympathetic ophthalmia